linkedin marketing guide

 • sponsored content - to spread your posts to a larger audience.

-When posting, scheduling and developing new content, you need to know how LinkedIn algorithm works.
+When posting, scheduling and developing new content, you need to know how the LinkedIn algorithm works.

 Firstly, LinkedIn bots will check your content to make sure it’s not spam.